marcel0paixao/login-system/README.md

 # Problems
 Problems that I had:

-1. I could not implement Ajax already, I alter this later.
-2. Login using Facebook, Gmail or Twitter is not implemented.
+1. Login using Facebook, Gmail or Twitter is not implemented.
-3. In App/Models/User.php in the function edit, for some reason the bindValue was not working corretly, so I used dots.
+2. In App/Models/User.php in the function edit, for some reason the bindValue was not working corretly, so I used dots.
-4. The file style.css haven't a good organization, I'm going to solve this later.
+5. The file style.css is not well organized.
 5. My little VueJS experience make the home.js and login.js with a maybe not so perfectly organization too.

-# Credits
-Credits for the background image: Daniele Levis Pelusi.

 # Author
 I'm Marcelo da Paixão, a student of computer science and a beginner full-stack developer.